 As I’ve mentioned, we aren’t able to travel right now.
-I’ve used that time wisely by googling “the most interesting things about Columbus, Ohio” and I found out the first woman to finish flying solo around the world is from Ohio!
-Who is she?
+I’ve used that time wisely by googling “the most interesting things about Columbus, Ohio” and I found out the first woman fly around the world solo (and finish) is from Ohio!
+Who is she and when did it happen?

 This post contains affiliate links.
 If you click them and make a purchase, I’ll receive a small commission at no additional cost to you.
 These payments help reduce costs of running this site.
 I appreciate you visiting today!